Rush Limbaugh now into our 25th year of broadcast excellence.

 Cell phones represent potential uprising.

-That it's a way for people to communicate with themselves without the government being involved in the whole thing.
+It's a way for people to communicate with themselves without the government being involved in the whole thing.

-I know we Kurtz writes a book.
+But trying to explain the way these people think, I know Kurtz writes a book.

-I come here tell you about the book, and the central premise is Obama wants to tax people out of the suburbs.
+And the central premise is Obama wants to tax people out of the suburbs.

-Well, what does he care?
+What does he care?

-Rush, why you can't be serious that these people really don't like people just because they live in the suburbs?
+Rush, why you can't be serious that these people really don't like people just because they live in the suburbs.

 They don't.

-It's not that it's a personal dislike for the individuals who live there, although when you listen to Obama talk about him when he's under the belief he's off record, bitter clingers and all this kind of thing, he does have contempt.
+Although, when you listen to Obama talk about him, when he's under the belief he's off record, bitter clingers and all this kind of thing, he does have contempt.

 All liberals do.